Location Bellegra, Italy

 Client Private Client

-The window layout follows the slope of the pitched roof and frames the view toward the natural landscape.
+The new window layout follows the slope of the pitched roof and frames the view toward the natural landscape.

 The interior is made cozy by a large local stone fireplace finished with re-used timber elements, previously belonged to the roof structure of the existing building.

 A functional and innovative solution maximises the space on the top floor, where the bed and the wardrobe have been integrated to the surrounding masonry walls.